 Some businesses are starting to go a step further by offering unlimited or “flexible” PTO plans.
 With the right policy in place, this approach can reduce confusion around accruals and dissuade employees from “saving up” vacation days for emergencies.
 While this added flexibility makes it easier to calculate time off, managers and HR teams will have to keep watch to ensure that employees don’t abuse the system.

 Drafting a PTO policy is half the battle.
-According to one survey, less than half of workers actually use the days they’re entitled to each year.
+According to one survey, less than half of workers use the days they’re entitled to each year.
 Even individuals with unlimited PTO take an average of just 13 days per year.
 Be sure to encourage (or even require) employees to take PTO from time to time.
 A less than subtle way to do this is to have accrued days potentially expire.
 More practically, work with managers to ensure that workers are taking the time they need to recoup.

-Basic medical, dental, and vision coverage have become a standard expectation in an employee compensation package.
+Basic medical, dental, and vision coverage has become a standard expectation in an employee compensation package.
 Knowing this baseline, employers all too often settle for a minimal healthcare package and supplement it with perks.
 However, it turns out that most employees would rather have more robust health coverage than flashy perks.

 In a survey of over 500 full-time workers across the country, we found that 70 percent of employees would sacrifice extra perks to receive better healthcare benefits.
 Perks like company holiday parties, happy hours, and free meals were ranked as significantly less important to respondents than health insurance.
-However, in the struggle to attract talent many companies have opted for eye-catching perks in attempt to boost employee engagement.
+However, in the struggle to attract talent, many companies have opted for eye-catching perks in an attempt to boost employee engagement.

 While healthcare is an important foundational benefit for employees, many workplaces are stepping up their game to include a full offering of perks: beer on tap, in-office massages, nap pods, and more.
 These creative perks let companies showcase their culture, compete for top talent, and increase employee happiness.

 While some companies go as far as paying for employee weddings, perks don’t have to be expensive.
 A survey of over 450 workers revealed the most requested perk was flexible scheduling or remote work, which doesn’t cost a dime.
-Casual dress codes, mentorship programs, and pet friendly policies can also keep program costs down, while still showing you care.
+Casual dress codes, mentorship programs, and pet-friendly policies can also keep program costs down, while still showing you care.

 Beyond in-office amenities, employers can offer wellness, financial health, or professional development perks.
 These additional company-sponsored resources can have a huge impact on employee morale—just be mindful of your audience.
 Over time, employees might care less about office happy hours and more about paid parental leave, for example.
 Ask your employees what perks they care about in a survey and shape your programs around their priorities.